triippz-tech/TheraQ/README.md

 # TheraQ

+## IN DEVELOPMENT
+--
+Please note, this is in development, and migrations may be add/removed until the first MVP is ready to go.

 ## About
 TheraQ is a social-based application where professionals in the healthcare field, specifically of the Therapy speciality (OT, PT, etc.), can discuss and seek answers to potential treatments and other information.